 Students must follow all library rules as published on the library website or otherwise publicly promulgated.
 A violation of the Library's Behavior Policy is subject to sanctions under the Student Code of Conduct or other law school policies (see Chapter Two of the Student Handbook).
-For all policies and information pertaining to the Warren E. Burger Library see https://mitchellhamline.edu/library/.
+For all library policies and additional information, see the Warren E. Burger Library website.